gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 = 2.7 =

-* Important Note: This release brings a lot of changes to the code - don't hesitate to contact me if something goes wrong: [http://wpcerber.com/support/](http://wpcerber.com/support/).
-You can roll back to the last stable version here: http://wpcerber.com/download/
 * New: Now you can view extra WHOIS information for IP addresses in the activity log including country, network info, abuse contact, etc.
 * New: Added ability to disable WP REST API, see [Hardening WordPress](http://wpcerber.com/hardening-wordpress/)
 * New: Added ability to add IP address to the Black List from the Activity tab.
 Nail it!